Introduction to Community Care

 There are no textbooks specifically dealing with Northern Ireland community care law but the following texts may be of general assistance.

-Community Care and the Law, Luke Clements and Pauline Thompson, published by Legal Action Group, Fourth Edition, October 2007.
+Community Care and the Law, Luke Clements and Pauline Thompson, published by Legal Action Group, Fifth Edition, 2011.

-Challenging Community Care Decisions in Northern Ireland, published by the Public Law Project, London.
+Challenging Community Care Decisions in Northern Ireland, Public Law Project, London, 2005.
+Available in the Law Centre Library.

 Paying for Care Handbook, 6th Edition, 2009, available from CPAG, 44 White Lion Street, London, N1 9PF.